Penis sleeves: what they are, how they work, and uses

 Key takeaways

-Some penis sleeves are designed to add girth or stimulation; others (also known as penile support devices) are medical devices to help people with ED have penetrative sex.
+• Some penis sleeves are designed to add girth or stimulation; others are medical devices (penile support devices) to help people with ED have penetrative sex.

-A cock sleeve, or penis sleeve, is a flexible sheath that fits over the penis.
-Some are used to add length or girth, while others are designed as supportive devices to help people with erectile dysfunction maintain penetration.
-Penis sleeves can also enhance pleasure for both partners during sex and can be used even if ED is not an issue.
+A penis sleeve (or cock sleeve) is a flexible sheath that fits over the penis.
+Some are used to add length or girth, while others are designed as supportive devices to help people with erectile dysfunction maintain penetration during sex.
+Penis sleeves can also enhance pleasure for both partners and can be used even when ED is not an issue.

 Penis sleeves go by a few different names, depending on the design and intended use.
 Common monikers include: